loighic/loighic.github.io/_pages/macro/pt2/gdp_1.md

 Generally, GDP is measured for a year or a quarter of a year (i.e., three-month periods), and only the goods and services that are produced in that period are counted.
 This means that a used car that is sold today won't be included in this quarter's (or this year's) GDP.
 It was counted when it was sold as a new car, and that is the only time that it is included in GDP.
 Similarly, although we don't think of houses or condos as being "used," if a house that was built (and originally sold) 30 years ago is re-sold this year, it won't be included in this year's GDP.
 It was included in the GDP for the year in which it was originally built.
 (Repairs or improvements that are made to the car or to the house will be counted, however, in the year in which they are made.)

 When the period is a quarter of the year---that is, a three-month period---it is generally reported as an "annualized" value.
-This value is f0und by multiplying the GDP for the quarter by four, and it lets us compare the most current reports of GDP to the GDP of previous years.
+This value is found by multiplying the GDP for the quarter by four, and it lets us compare the most current reports of GDP to the GDP of previous years.

 <table class="styled-table">